stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.markup/xmlmapping/_index.md

 title: Aspose::Words::Markup::XmlMapping class
 linktitle: XmlMapping
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Markup::XmlMapping class.
-Specifies the information that is used to establish a mapping between the parent structured document tag and an XML element stored within a custom XML data part in the document in C++.
+description: 'Aspose::Words::Markup::XmlMapping class.
+Specifies the information that is used to establish a mapping between the parent structured document tag and an XML element stored within a custom XML data part in the document in C++.'
 type: docs
 weight: 1500
 url: /cpp/aspose.words.markup/xmlmapping/